 Those might not be the most appropriate introductions, however, so I’ll keep it simple.

 My name is Kevin Blackston.
 I’ve been tinkering with computers and websites since the 1990s, and working with them full-time since I made the jump from radio news in late 2007.
-I earned my CompTIA A+ certification in 2015, and I’m currently a Technical Support Specialist at E.J.
-Ward.
-(The views and opinions expressed here my own and are not necessarily shared by E.J.
-Ward.)
+I earned my CompTIA A+ certification in 2015, and I’m currently Senior Web Administrator at the American Culinary Federation.
+(The postings on this site are my own and do not necessarily reflect the views of ACF.)
 In my free time, I collect stamps and operate a philately-focused website, Philosateleia.

 My reasons for starting this blog are threefold: